Yoz75/CommandAppInterface/README.md

 You can run one CAI inside other.
 In this case when you type quit, you will exit from internal CAI and continue working in external CAI:
 ![изображение](https://github.com/user-attachments/assets/d8e47820-c742-4595-a31e-b49052516191)

+## Logging
+CAI can log your string message, or any Spectre.Console.Rendering.IRenderable:

 ## Styles
 CAI supports several styles: